-- 4.2.2 The Trust Deed and Rules must specify the composition and terms of appointment of the management committee and the avenues for the removal, resignation or retirement of any one of the members. - 4.2.3 The management committee, just as the trustees, should know and understand the requirements of the pension plan's Trust Deed and Rules and are to strictly adhere to them.
-They should
+- 4.2.2 If there are no employees or active members, the management committee should consider including a minimum of one pensioner and/or deferred pensioner representative among their number.
+The pension plan's Trust Deed and Rules may have to be amended to facilitate this. - 4.2.3 The Trust Deed and Rules must specify the composition and terms of appointment of the management committee and the avenues for the removal, resignation or retirement of any one of the members. - 4.2.4 The management committee, just as the trustees, should know and understand the requirements of the pension plan's Trust Deed and Rules and are to strictly adhere to them.
+They should also have knowledge of the applicable laws governing pension plans.

-See section 179 of the Insurance Act.
-Section 221(3) of the new Insurance Act, states the following: "The Central Bank, trustees and the management committee shall be informed of a person's intention to wind-up a plan, in writing, within twenty business days of the board resolution and such notification to the Central Bank, trustees and the management committee shall be done simultaneously and accompanied by a copy of the relevant board resolution."
+[&]quot;The Central Bank, trustees and the management committee shall be informed of a person's intention to wind-up a plan, in writing, within twenty business days of the board resolution and such notification to the Central Bank, trustees and the management committee shall be done simultaneously and accompanied by a copy of the relevant board resolution."